Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

                         MySQL/MariaDB hostname or IP address.
 Default:
                         127.0.0.1
   --ignore-pattern IGNORE_PATTERN
                         Any line containing this pattern will be ignored.
-Must be lowercase.
+The log line is lowercased before matching, so write the pattern in lowercase.
 Can be specified multiple times.
   --ignore-regex IGNORE_REGEX
                         Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
+The
+                        log line is lowercased before matching, so write the pattern in lowercase (or use the `(?i)` flag).
   --port PORT           MySQL/MariaDB port number.
 Default: 3306 --server-log SERVER_LOG
                         Log source to read from.
 Accepts a file path,